alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### Scroll

-Simulate scroll action in your game.
+Simulate scroll action in your app.

 **_Parameters_**